 You should visualize your total working time as a tomato and divide it into several segments lasting 20-30 minutes – you decide the time yourself.
 During this period, it is vital to work on the main task only without distraction.
 Then, it is time for a 5-minute break.
 If you cope with four of such cycles, allow yourself a 15-minute rest.
 For example, you want to improve your English, but you don’t have time for this in your daily schedule.
 Think about spending your 30 minutes breaks in your working time in offline class with a Preply English Tutor to distract yourself and spend time with benefits for yourself.

 This time arrangement will allow you to complete most of the tasks in 2-3 hours and not to spend a whole working day on it.
-One of the best ways to use this technique is using a mind map app.
+One of the best ways to use this technique is using the best mind map app.

 The Eisenhower Matrix